 What percent of business-critical applications are in the public cloud?

 Respondents report that, on average, 40 percent (NA) and 27 percent (EU) of their business-critical applications are in the public cloud, and that only 16 percent (NA) and 13 percent (EU) of them are known or sanctioned.
 Juxtapose this against the average number of cloud services in enterprises that we have observed in many hundreds of Cloud Risk Assessments.
-According to the September 2016 Rapport de Cloud Netskope, North American enterprises have 977 cloud services in use on average while European enterprises have 824.
+According to the September 2016 Netskope Cloud Report, North American enterprises have 977 cloud services in use on average while European enterprises have 824.
 IT sanctions less than five percent of them, on average.

 What percent of business data is in the public cloud?